 Blue Prism RPA: Key components

-The Blue Prism RPA solution consists of 4 main components:
+The Blue Prism Intelligent RPA Platform consists of 4 main components:

 1. Object Studio: Once a developer identifies an application that should be involved in the automated process, Object Studio allows that user to connect to these applications and steer them in an easy way.

 2. Process Studio: Process studio uses visual interface to define the automatable process where each step can utilize applications that are connected via Object Studio (see above).

 3. Control Room: This module helps to assign and monitor what the RPA bots do including log audition, process scheduling, etc.